murchie85/gossipSimulator/README.md

 creating a gossip can gain you status-points creating a gossip can dock you status-points [function of risk]

+## Dynamics Rules

+In both versions, but primarily the game - the user can adjust parameters and rules in real time to see how the simulation adapts.
+These are values that are stored in a rules file.

 ## Citizen Archetypes